4meta5/consensus/Consensus/L2/rollups.md

 ## Rollups Solve

+Roll_up aggregates transactions so that they only require a single onchain transactions required to validate multiple other transactions.
+The snark checks the signature and applies the transaction to the the leaf that the signer owns.

+Multiple users create signatures.
+Provers aggregates these signatures into a snark and use it to update a smart contract on the ethereum blockchain.
+A malicious prover who does not also have that leafs private key cannot change a leaf.
+Only the person who controls the private key can.

 ### Philosophy

 `Trustless ~= non-custodial`; an optimally trustless but permissioned L2 is better than a permissionless L2 where coins can be stolen or destroyed